TanglingTreats/dotfiles/README.md

 Thus, any changes made externally will be reflected in the repository.

 This is how I managed to get set up quickly for my needs but feel free to change it up!
+### Windows version
+Since the tools used in both platforms are different, the setup script is mainly for neovim.
+The steps taken by the script are the same as the *nix version.

 Enjoy!